DAXGRID/cim-integration-tools/README.md

 # CIM integration tools

-Contains files specific to the integration with DAX CIM.
+Contains files specific to the integration with CIM.